smaliberti/eaa-meta-analysis/README.md

 A novel **Modifiable Epigenetic Aging Burden Index (MEAB-Index)** is introduced to estimate the cumulative preventable burden of biological aging.

 ---
+## Data provenance

+The study design, conceptualization, and manuscript preparation were led by Silvana Mirella Aliberti.
+Methodology was developed jointly by Silvana Mirella Aliberti and Piergiorgio Marigliano.
+Software development, formal analysis, investigation, and visualization were primarily performed by Piergiorgio Marigliano.
+Data curation, validation, and resource management were conducted collaboratively by Silvana Mirella Aliberti, Piergiorgio Marigliano, and Mario Capunzo.
+Overall supervision and project administration were provided by Silvana Mirella Aliberti, with additional supervisory support from Mario Capunzo.

+---
 ## Key Findings

 | Metric | Estimate | 95% CI | Interpretation |